-Start your visit downtown in the booming Brady Arts District.
+Start your visit downtown in the booming Tulsa Arts District.
 The Woody Guthrie Center—opened in May 2013—celebrates the legendary Oklahoma folk singer’s life, art and creative legacy with a superbly presented array of both traditional and interactive exhibits.
-Across the street is Guthrie Green, a new urban garden hosting performances, movies and seasonal events, such as Food Truck Wednesdays and Fitness on the Green classes.
-And as of June 2013, you'll be able to view modern and Native American art down the street at the Philbrook Museum of Art's first satellite.
+Across the street is Guthrie Green, an urban garden hosting performances, movies and seasonal events, such as Food Truck Wednesdays and Fitness on the Green classes.
+You can also view modern and Native American art down the street at the Philbrook Museum of Art's first satellite.

 Brady has two must-stops for eats: Glacier Confection for handpainted chocolate and The Tavern for a grilled cheese sandwich.
 Or drive to nearby Juniper for fresh, locally sourced seasonal foods.